The urgent need to learn new skills

 Most of us are incredibly predictable

 Our past habits shape our current and future behaviour to a very significant extent.
 The same is true at the organisational level.
 ‘This is how we do things here’ can become a constraining mantra.
 The challenge is that everything around us, personally and professionally, is constantly changing, making new demands on us.
-To meet this challenge, we need to be flexible and adaptable.
+To meet this challenge, we need to be flexible and adaptable – we may need to ‘do something different today’.
 But our long-standing habits and routines can cement us into the status quo.

 Of course, our habits and routines have a terrific upside.
 When the aircrew switch to autopilot, they can relax a little.
 They no longer need to be hyper-vigilant.
 In the same way, we routinely switch on our own autopilot, reducing the demands on our brain’s processing systems.
 Habits of thinking can provide useful mental shortcuts.
 It’s often like this in our interactions with others.
 There are greeting formulas.
 Conversations can follow a fairly predictable line.
 You speak to these people, not those.
 You eat this, not that.
 You like to see X sort of films, visit Y sort of restaurants, read Z sort of books!

 Routine and pattern can be supportive